 From the above, we have talked about how to fix the Outlook contacts not syncing with iPhone issue.
 And here in this part, I’d like to introduce another way to help you backup your iPhone contacts.
 Although you can save your contacts with Outlook, it’s always a good choice to have more backup plans.

-How about give it a try?
-Download AOMEI MBackupper on computer and follow the steps to backup your contacts to computer.
+How about giving it a try?
+Download FoneTool on computer and follow the steps to backup your contacts to computer.

-1. Open AOMEI MBackupper > Connect your iPhone to computer via USB cable > Tap “Trust” on the Home screen so the tool can access your iPhone.
+1. Open FoneTool > Connect your iPhone to computer via USB cable.

-When the process is finished, you can check the backup task on the Backup Management screen.
+When the process is finished, you can check the backup task on the Backup History screen.
 Here you can choose to locate, browse, restore, or delete the backup contacts.

 - You can also choose to restore the contacts to any iDevice and it will not erase any existing data.

-- If you want to view contacts on computer, you can click the Transfer to Computer option to make it.
+- If you want to view contacts on computer, you can go to Phone Transfer > iPhone to PC to make it.
 The contacts will be saved in CSV or VCF format.

-That’s all for how to fix the Outlook contacts not syncing with iPhone 13/12/11/XR/X/XS/8/7/6 problem.
+That’s all about how to fix the Outlook contacts not syncing with iPhone 14/13/12/11/XR/X/XS/8/7/6 problem.
 Does this passage solve your problem?
 If so, you could share it to help more people.
 Or if you have any other questions or ideas, leave them in the comment section to discuss with us.